VhalPurohit/NN_CUDA/README.md

  then create a model object, adding the layers to the model using model.add()

  All operations are done on a data structure called Matrix.
-Source code provided To run the code, use these commands called from the directory where dump.cpp is stored (all the files need to be in the same directory)
+Source code provided To run the test code, use these commands called from the directory where dump.cpp is stored (all the files need to be in the same directory).
+It runs a 2 layer network on 1000x2 datapoints for binary classification

  g++ -o output.exe dump.cpp